okdala2/okdala2/README.md

 Product minded iOS engineer with a particular focus on iOS apps and experiences!

-- 🔭 Currently working on all things Apple – iOS
+- 🔭 Currently working on all things iOS
 - 🎧 Airpods are my favorite Apple product
 - 🌱 Love to learn!
 - 👯 Always looking to collaborate